tarantool/multivac/README.md

     multivac/last_seen.py - generate common report from data collected by `multivac/fetch.py` and store it in `output` directory.
 By default, it generates a report in CSV format.
+To start locally, set some value as 'LOG_STORAGE_BUCKET_URL' - uses as a value in result file.

 OPTIONS